 If you have access to freshly picked grape leaves that will be wonderful.
 Nothing beats freshly picked!
 They will need to be washed and blanched in boiling water for several minutes before using.
 We are not that fortunate and have resorted to a jar of preserved grape leaves.
 But all is well; they are delicious!

 Preserved grape leaves are packed in a jar of salty brine.
-Not all preserved grape leaves are the same though.
+Not all of them are the same.
 Some manufacturers will pack the leaves with short stems attached.
-If your jar of grape leaves has the stems left on, use your kitchen scissors to snip them off.
+If your jar of leaves has the stems left on, use your kitchen scissors to snip them off.

 Preserved grape leaves are delicate and need a little TLC.
 Give them a two-minute blanch in hot water to loosen them up and rinse off the salty brine.
 Then a dousing in cold water to separate them.
 The leaves are tender and will tear if not careful.
 Place the leaves on layers of paper towels to drain.

-I have to tell you….separating the leaves has to be the most time-consuming part of this entire recipe.
+I have to tell you….separating the leaves has to be the most time-consuming part of this entire recipe for dolmades.
 Pour yourself a glass of wine, be patient and persevere!

-The stuffed grape leaves will need to simmer in the broth for one hour.
+The dolmades will need to simmer in the broth for one hour.
 To prevent the bottom layer from burning, add a layer of grape leaves which will serve as a cushion.
 If you are using fresh grape leaves, I imagine you will have enough leaves available.
 Make a layer of leaves on the bottom of a Dutch oven, French braiser or a heavy bottomed pot.

-Most of our blog readers will probably be relying on the jar of preserved grape leaves.
+Most of our readers will be relying on the jar of preserved leaves for this traditional Greek recipe.
 Use the reserved torn, small and unusable leaves to line the cooking pot, plus enough extra leaves to make a layer.
 Don’t want to dedicate those precious leaves for the cushion layer?
 No problem.
 Here are a few suggestions that can substitute for that thick leaf layer:

 - Stove-top heat diffuser